 List of Regulated Forex Brokers

 As well, you can always check on CySEC Broker Reviews with updates and news from the broker.
-Currently, Cyprus regulated brokers’ list at our website includes 50 CySEC Regulated Brokers and growing.
+Currently, Cyprus regulated brokers’ list on our website includes 50 CySEC Regulated Brokers and growing.
 While in total there are more than 200 investment firms regulated by the Cyprus Securities and Exchange Commission.

-Since the majority of Europe’s Forex brokers regulated by the CySEC, the imposed authority along with the MiFID guidelines and European control establish a strong impact on the industry and of course traders’ protection.
-The transparent and fair manner of operation acts towards traders as the contractual obligations fulfilled by the regular reporting, along with the constant eye on broker’s operation, as the financial company may impose a risk to have sanctions and penalties, which are actually not that rare among CySEC brokers.
+Since the majority of Europe’s Forex brokers are regulated by the CySEC, the imposed authority along with the MiFID guidelines and European control establish a strong impact on the industry and of course traders’ protection.
+The transparent and fair manner of operation acts towards traders as the contractual obligations fulfilled by the regular reporting, along with the constant eye on the broker’s operation, as the financial company may impose a risk to have sanctions and penalties, which are not that rare among CySEC brokers.